 3. Ask questions.
 This is a great way to engage your audience, to get feedback and see if your assumptions are true.
 It makes others feel good to know that their voice is important.
 Isn't this true for personal and professional relationships, as well?

 4. Listen to the audience.
 Yes, you need to listen!
 And not just to the other person's words, but also to the emotional field emanated.
 It might give you a different signal than the projected words or ideas on how to better handle that specific situation.
 Is tension starting to build up?
 Is it too quiet?
 Too emotional?
 Embarrassing?
 These are signals of something that's ready to unfold, and by being aware of them, you can help the process or redirect it if you don't like the unfolding direction.
 And yes, listening also means really hearing what others are saying, not just the voice in your head when they're talking.
-Loud & Clear: 10 Tips To Make Him Hear You
+When Men Don't Listen: 10 Tips To Lovingly Grab His Attention

 5. Have an objective and act accordingly.
 You might have an objective as a public speaker and you should align your actions accordingly.
 It's the same when you start a relationship.
 For example, your objective might be to build your life together with that special person that makes you feel so good, loved and appreciated.
 If you loose your objective from sight, and get caught into the daily life routine, you might not continue to take the right actions...and soon you might find yourself out of the path you chose at the beginning.
 I guess you can predict what results could be in this case.